10-list Recoloring of Planar Graphs: Reducibility

 \subsection{One More Wrinkle}

 The technique we introduced to prove Lemma~\ref{main-reduc-lem} is powerful.
-However, to handle a few more reducible configurations, we will need to extend it a bit.
+However, to handle a few more reducible configurations, we will need to extend it.
 Rather than stating this extension in a general form, we only state the particular special cases that we need for our 4 remaining reducible configurations.
-However, the reader should find that generalizing it is straightforward.
+But the reader should find that generalizing it (for other problems) is straightforward.